In Vitro Fertilization (IVF) Skip to Content

 Pre-IVF Evaluation

 • Step 2- Egg Retrieval Approximately 36 hours after the Ovidrel injection, we will retrieve the eggs transvaginally under ultrasound guidance.
 This procedure is performed in our clinic under intravenous (IV) conscious sedation.
 You will be heavily sedated, but not asleep.
 You should experience no pain during this procedure.
 The egg retrieval usually takes about 30 minutes to complete.
 Afterwards, you will recover for about two hours before going home.
-You will start progesterone supplementation the following day.
+You will start progesterone supplementation the following day if you are having a fresh transfer.

 • Step 3- Fertilization of the eggs and embryo culture We will need a sperm sample from your spouse shortly after the egg retrieval.
 The sperm and eggs are then mixed together in our laboratory and incubated overnight.
 The next morning, we will evaluate the eggs for signs of fertilization.
 On average, approximately 60-70% of the eggs will fertilize normally.
 The fertilized eggs are then placed in new culture media and placed back in the incubator where they will remain until the day of embryo transfer.